nephatrine/docker-drone-ci/README.md

 IF YOU DO NOT MEET THOSE REQUIREMENTS YOU MUST EITHER USE THE COMMUNITY VERSION INSTEAD OR PURCHASE A LICENSE.**

+**YOU WILL NEED TO USE A SEPARATE REVERSE PROXY SERVER TO SECURE THIS SERVICE.
+FOR INSTANCE, AN [NGINX](https://nginx.com/) REVERSE PROXY CONTAINER.**

 - [Drone](https://drone.io/)
 - [SQLite](https://www.sqlite.org/)